pedrorgirardi/Pep/README.md

     // True if you would like to see the number of clj-kondo warnings, if any, in the status bar.
     "view_status_show_warnings": false,

+    // True if you would like to show the namespace of the view in the status bar.
+    "view_status_show_namespace": false,

+    // If you would like to add a custom prefix to the namespace of the view in the status bar.
+    "view_status_show_namespace_prefix": "Namespace: ",

+    // If you would like to add a custom suffix to the namespace of the view in the status bar.
+    "view_status_show_namespace_suffix": "",

+    // True if you would like to see the number of highlighted regions in the status bar.
+    "view_status_show_highlighted": false,

+    // If you would like to add a custom prefix to the number of highlighted regions in the status bar.
+    "view_status_show_highlighted_prefix": "Usages ",

+    // If you would like to add a custom suffix to the number of highlighted regions in the status bar.
+    "view_status_show_highlighted_suffix": "",

+    // It's unlikely to need to analyze scratch views,
+    // but you can run the command to analyze a view if you really need it.
+    "analyze_scratch_view": false,

     // True if you would like to analyse your project's sources when the plugin is loaded.
     // (Doesn't do anything if there isn't a *.sublime-project file.)
     "analyze_paths_on_plugin_loaded": true,